ohjay/ohjay.github.io/cs61a/sp16/discussion/disc1_notes.md

 2. If not found, go and look in the global frame.
 If it's not there, error.

 ## Control (30 minutes)
 Control: deciding (in the program) what to do next, based on some state.

-Data in boolean contexts: either truthy or falsy values.<br>
+Note: data in boolean contexts can be thought of as either truthy or falsy values.

 **False-y values**: 0, None, False, and empty stuff.<br>
 **Truthy values**: everything else.